m-tedeschi/ez-resume/test/METRICS.md

 - Metric 1: User app reviews so we can easily analyze user feedback after our app releases

 # Adoption
+User should be signing up and starting to use the core feature of the app (signups and usage)
+- Metric 1: We are going to track how many users are signing up via Firebase Authentication

 # DAU